Parmeggiani-Lab/elfin-data/README.md

 The repository should only be accessible to those who have been granted permission from either of the above authors.

-[elfin](https://github.com/Parmeggiani-Lab/elfin) requires the data stored in this repository.
+[elfin](https://github.com/Parmeggiani-Lab/elfin) requires the data stored in this repository and will fetch the resources if needed.

+For using Elfin-UI and Elfin-Data no action is requiered inside this repository.

+The following steps are neccessary for generating a new library (or if new modules were designed that should be included in the library)

 Setup:
 ```